-If the unrecognized tax benefits for uncertain tax positions as of December 31, 2021, is recognized, there will be no impact to the effective tax rate as the tax benefit would increase the net deferred tax assets, which is currently offset with a full valuation allowance.
+If the unrecognized tax benefits for uncertain tax positions as of December 31, 2022, is recognized, there will be no impact to the effective tax rate as the tax benefit would increase the net deferred tax assets, which is currently offset with a full valuation allowance.
 The Company's policy is to include interest and penalties related to unrecognized tax benefits, if any, within the provision for taxes in the consolidated statements of operations.
-The Company did not accrue any interest or penalties and does not have any tax positions for interest or penalties for the year ended December 31, 2021.
-The Company does not have any tax positions for which it is reasonably possible that the total amount of gross unrecognized tax benefits will significantly change within 12 months of December 31, 2021.
+The Company did not accrue any interest or penalties and does not have any tax positions for interest or penalties for the year ended December 31, 2022.
+The Company does not have any tax positions for which it is reasonably possible that the total amount of gross unrecognized tax benefits will significantly change within 12 months of December 31, 2022.

 The Company recognizes the tax benefit of an uncertain tax position only if it is more likely than not that the position is sustainable upon examination by the taxing authority, based on the technical merits.
-During the year ended December 31, 2021, the Company recorded a tax reserve of \$2.4 million in relation to the tax credit carryover.
-The income tax provision for the year ended December 31, 2021, included a reversal of reserves on uncertain tax provisions of \$0.1 million.
+During the years ended December 31, 2022 and 2021, the Company recorded an uncertain tax position of \$8.2 million and \$2.4 million, respectively.
+The income tax provision for the years ended December 31, 2022 and 2021, included a reversal of reserves on uncertain tax provisions of zero and \$0.1 million.
 The Company's income tax returns generally remain subject to examination by federal and most state tax authorities.
 The Company is currently not subject to any income tax audits by federal or state taxing authorities.
 The statute of limitations for tax liabilities for all years remains open.